 This is where the digital optical signal is converted to an electrical signal.
 Mounted on the inside of the exterior wall, near the electric service panel, usually in the basement.

 Your router provides the wireless (Wi-Fi) signal in your home as well as wired connections for Ethernet and Digital Phone Service, if desired.
 Usually placed on the first floor.

 For Digital Phone Service subscribers, this connects to your home's telephone system (and fax machine if you have one).
 Usually placed on the first floor.
 Telephone not included.

-Installations will be scheduled once the fiber-optic network is completed in your section of town.
-We will contact you to schedule appointments at your convenience.
+Installations will be scheduled in each FSA (Fiber Service Area) once the fiber-optic network for that FSA is completed and only for those who have signed up for service.
+So long as you've signed-up, we will contact you to schedule an appointment at your convenience.